Product Consultancy I Sales Enablement I DesignOps I Scoping

 • Conducted an analysis of previous discoveries; went well/what didn't

-Reviewed & leveraged existing documentation across both p202 & BNR teams
+• Reviewed and leveraged existing documentation across both P202 and BNR teams

-• Clients have a negative perception because they don't understand the value & outcomes from a discovery
+• Clients have a negative perception because they don't understand the value and outcomes from a discovery

 • No one really agrees the current process is the right process and most said there was no process